|

 Bed bug bites are painless and generally cause red

-blood, bed bug bites do not transmit diseases and they
+not transmit diseases and therefore are

-Bites can occur in lines or clusters.
+often occur in lines or clusters because a

 |